 To understand this place and its people, writers and artists have told stories using traditions and techniques from diverse disciplines.
 These include forms of fiction and non-fiction writing, photography, cinema, and other digital media.

 In this course you will be immersed – imaginatively, culturally and geographically – in Australia, and you’ll be challenged creatively to develop your voice as a storyteller.

 Create your own story

 You will be encouraged to develop your own narrative style and to choose an appropriate genre and form to work in.
 If you are technically proficient in a particular field (for example, in screen production, audio production, or photography), you may wish to create a story in one of those modes.
 But you don’t need to be a production specialist to undertake the course.
-If you can write and represent your experiences and thoughts and feelings, you are telling stories.
+If you can write and represent your experiences, thoughts and feelings, you are telling stories.

-The course involves on-campus workshops and a 10-day regional tour of north-west Australia, with its UNESCO-listed natural coastal wonders and its rugged interior.
+The course involves on-campus workshops and a 10-day regional tour of north-west Western Australia, with its UNESCO-listed natural coastal wonders and its rugged interior.
 Along the way you’ll be encouraged to reflect on the places, the experiences and the people you encounter.

 The 10-day tour

 The Pilbara, the region where you’ll be spending some time, is rugged, hot and dusty, yet will mesmerise you with its beauty and splendour.
 The mountainous outcrops are the oldest on earth, impressive in their majesty.
 The Pilbara also has some of the most hardy fauna and flora, and you may come across a shy rock wallaby, the perentie lizard, the grey and the red kangaroo, and other animals unique to Australia.